tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ```

 - `getCurrentUser` is even more semantically descriptive.
-- We haven't changed any functionality, we have just changes the stylization of the code to be more semantic.
+- We haven't changed any functionality, we have just changed the stylization of the code to be more semantic.
 - We are communicating that `getCurrentUser` is the specialization of `getCustomer`, rather than `ajax` which is a weaker relationship.
 - The downside is that we are cluttering up the code with these manual pointed definitions.
 - To arrive at the point-free solution, remember function parameter order matters.